daimajia/EverMemo/README.md

 -------------

-if you meet some problems when build this project, please feel free to [contact me](mailto:daimajia@gmail.com) or set up an issues.
+if you meet some problems when build this project, please feel free to [contact me](mailto:daimajia@gmail.com) or set up an issue.
 I'm very glad to receive from you. : )

 About me